betadots/hdm/README.md

 This Rails application displays [Puppet](https://github.com/puppetlabs/puppet) Hiera data and offers a WebGUI to read/update/create that configuration.

+You can find screenshots in the [screenshots](screenshots) directory.

 ## Usermanagement

 A fresh installation needs an admin which has to be created first with the WebGUI.
 That admin can not read the Puppet configuration.
 He/She can only create/delete new users.
 Normal users have the ability to read/change/delete the Puppet configuration.